L-1B Visa To Green Card: Everything You Need To Know

 The other green cards, while not impossible to obtain, would be difficult for L-1B holders to qualify for and, therefore, unlikely candidates for your green card.
 These include:

-• the EB-1 green card for international award winners, outstanding researchers, professors, managers, and executives.
+• The EB-1 – for international award winners, outstanding researchers, professors, managers, and executives.

-If you think that you qualify for any of the above green cards, make sure that you work with your immigration attorney before taking any steps to be sure that you qualify and that your case has the best chance of approval.
+If you think that you qualify for any of the above green cards, work with your immigration attorney before taking any steps to be sure that you qualify and that your case has the best chance of approval.

 Now that you have a sponsoring employer, he or she will need to obtain a PERM Labor Certification on your behalf.
 This involves having your employer go through a recruitment process to ensure that no qualified U.S. workers are available to fill your position and that you are going to be paid the prevailing wage for your area.